xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 **instrument will stop playing after `bb` ticks.**

-## LEG aabb (LEGA in lgpt)
+## LEG aa-- (LEGA in lgpt)

-**performs an exponential pitch slide from previous note value to pitch `bb` at speed `aa`**
+Performs a logarithmic pitch slide from the previously sounding note to a new tied note. `aa` sets the duration.

+- `LEG` is a phrase-only command
+- Put `LEG` on the same row as the new note and leave that row's instrument column empty.
+The note supplies the destination; without a tied note on that row, `LEG` does nothing.
-- `aa` is the slide speed; the relationship is non-linear and inverted, so larger values slide more slowly and `00` is the fastest (instant)
+- `aa` represents the speed and is equivalent to sequencer ticks. `00` is instant and larger values take longer.
-- `bb` values are relative: 00-7F are up, 80-FF are down, expressed in semi-tones
-- if `LEG` is put on a row where a note is present and the pitch offset is 0 (e.g. `C4 I3 LEG 1000`) the slide will occur automatically from the previous note's pitch to the current note's pitch at the given speed.
-This requires a note on the row: without one, the current note is unchanged and `bb=00` produces no slide.
+  - `01` takes 1 ticks, `06` takes 1 default step, and `FF` takes 42.5 default steps.
 - `LEG` only modulates the pitch of the voice already playing on the channel; it does not trigger or re-trigger any instrument.
 Whether an instrument (re)triggers is governed by the presence of an instrument number on the row, not by `LEG` (see [Tied Notes / Legato Slides](phrases.html)).
-- `LEG` does exponential pitch change (i.e. it goes at the same speed through all octaves), while `PSL` performs a linear pitch slide
+- `LEG` uses a logarithmic pitch curve, moving evenly through musical intervals.

-When used with MIDI instruments, the `LEG` command also acts as an exponential MIDI pitch bend controller:
+When used with MIDI instruments, the `LEG` command retains its exponential MIDI pitch bend behavior:

-- As with internal instruments, aa sets the speed (with 00 being instant).
+- `aa` uses the existing MIDI-specific bend rate, with `00` being instant.
-- bb sets the target pitch bend position, scaled to the MIDI 14-bit pitch bend range (0–16383):
+- `bb` sets the target pitch bend position, scaled to the MIDI 14-bit pitch bend range (0–16383):
   - `7F` is the center (no bend).
   - `00` is full downward bend.
   - `FF` is full upward bend.
 - MIDI pitch bend is persistent across notes — if you want to return to normal pitch, you must manually reset the bend to center.
-  - This can be done by sending the aabb value `LEG 007F` on the next note or at any time.
+  - This can be done with `LEG 007F` on the next note or at any time.
 - MIDI pitch bend can be sent without triggering a note, allowing for continuous pitch control.